a1v0/a1v0.de/draft-articles/being-servicenow-dev-is-a-pain.md

 date: 2023-11-15
 ---

-article about failing silently

-- intro: ServiceNow is great platform. feature-rich, useful, user-friendly
-  - not dev-friendly, though
+I've moaned about ServiceNow a lot, but really it's a brilliant platform.
+It's feature-rich, user-friendly and highly useful.
+It scratches an itch that a huge amount of large companies have in a way that other, similar platforms don't.
+Moreover, its low-code/no-code features make it enormously powerful, enabling great levels of tailored customisation.

-  - I mean more than the little bugbears we all have (e.g. why does the code editor shout at you when you're missing a semicolon but doesn't tell you that you've forgotten to write gr.query()?!)
+The drawback is that it's not developer-friendly.
+And here I don't mean the various pet peeves we all have (e.g. why does the code editor shout at you for missing out a semicolon but doesn't tell you that you've forgotten to write `gr.query()`?!).
+I mean more fundamentally: coding on ServiceNow is often trickier in many respects that vanilla programming.

-  - what if I told you that the fact that the system is a pain to debug is actually deliberate and positive (for users, that is)?
+Vanilla programming can be quite easy to debug.
+If something goes terribly wrong, you'll usually get a giant stack trace telling you exactly where the program failed.
+Not so in ServiceNow.
+But what if I told you that the fact that the system is a pain to debug is actually deliberate and _positive_ (for users, that is)?

+## Failing silently

 - Failing Silently
   - to provide a good UX for the many users of an instance (some instances have only 50-odd regular users, but many have thousands upon thousands), you can't be blurting out "SyntaxError" all over the place
     - check the system logs: you'll see countless Java errors caused by some bug inside ServiceNow.
 Huge stacjk traces